ventus-ag/documentation/content/products/kubernetes/kubernetes-cluster.md

 ## Upgrade Cluster

 {{% notice note %}}
-For cluster upgrading you can select only a version that is higher than current one.
+For cluster upgrading you can select only a version that is higher than current one or you can choose the current version to re-apply the configuration.
 {{% /notice %}}

 To upgrade the Cluster, do the following: